Communications over Unlicensed sub-8 GHz Spectrum: Opportunities and Challenges: An Overview of Wireless Technologies Employing Unlicensed Spectrum

-In LTE and NR-U, devices with LBT capability perform spectrum scanning for minimum 16 µs and determine occupancy based on an ED threshold that is unique to each technology and may be regulated.
-This process is also known as CCA.
-After detecting free spectrum, similar to Wi-Fi, devices perform a random backoff before transmitting data.
-In the case of LTE-LAA, as soon as a device is ready to start transmission, a channel reservation signal is used until the start of the next LTE slot for data transmission \cite{LTELICEXSPECTRUM}.
+In LTE and NR-U, devices equipped with LBT capability perform spectrum sensing for a minimum of 16~µs and determine channel occupancy based on an ED threshold, which is technology-specific and may be subject to regulatory requirements.
+This procedure is commonly referred to as clear channel assessment (CCA).
+Once free spectrum is detected, devices execute a random backoff process before initiating transmission, similar to Wi-Fi.
+In LTE-LAA, when a device is ready to transmit, a channel reservation signal is employed to maintain access until the beginning of the next LTE slot.
+At this point, data transmission occurs \cite{LTELICEXSPECTRUM}.